LarryPi314/Haven/README.md

     ```bash
     expo start
     ```

-### Stripe Integration
-1. **Set up Stripe Webhooks:**
-    - Go to your Stripe dashboard.
-    - Navigate to Developers > Webhooks.
-    - Add an endpoint URL: `http://localhost:5000/webhook`.
-    - Select events you want to listen to (e.g., `checkout.session.completed`).

 ### Running the Application
 - Ensure the backend server is running (`npm start` in the `backend` directory).